 Training Information for a Sports Massage Therapist

 Most employers require sports massage therapists to be certified by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 To earn NCBTMB certification, a candidate must complete a minimum of 500 hours of massage therapy instruction and pass a standardized examination demonstrating superior ability.
 Those who are NCBTMB-certified must recertify every four years by logging 48 continuing education hours and 200 working hours.

 After certification, a sports massage therapist has the option of joining the American Massage Therapy Association (AMTA).
 This membership allows sports massage therapists to network with potential employers and pursue continuing education.
 Membership in the AMTA also helps massage therapists to obtain liability insurance, which may be required by prospective employers.

-The job outlook for massage therapists is good, with a 23% increase in employment expected between 2012 and 2022, according to the BLS.
+The job outlook for massage therapists is good, employment opportunities were expected to grow much faster than the national average through 2028.
 However, this estimate takes into account all types of massage therapists, not just those who specialize in sports massage.
-As of May 2013, the BLS-reported average annual salary for a massage therapist was $40,400.
-Massage therapists working in physicians' offices earned more than the overall average, with a mean annual wage of $50,610.
+Massage therapists working in psychiatric and substance abuse hospitals earned more than the overall average, with a mean annual wage of $84,180.

 Sports massage therapists have a special knowledge of athletic and/or active bodies and the physical needs of sports or sports injuries.
 Certification and licensure differ by state, and aspiring sports massage therapists need to look up requirements in their own place of residence before pursuing education, or while looking to maintain their certification.
 Continuing education is often necessary.